claravetter/claravettercom/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Fairness in Artificial Intelligence
-- Computational Neuroscience
+- (Brain) network analysis & graph learning
-- Data synthesis & Data Augmentation
+- Data synthesis
-- Interpretable AI
-- Schizophrenia & Mood Disorders
+- Interpretability & fairness of AI
-- Peripartum Mental Health

 # Education to show in About widget
 education: